Edexcel Maths Fractions Revision Notes

 Master Edexcel Maths Fractions using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Fractions represent a part of a whole and are expressed as a ratio of two integers, where the top number is the numerator and the bottom number is the denominator.
-Understanding how to manipulate fractions is essential for solving a variety of mathematical problems in the Edexcel curriculum.
+Fractions represent a part of a whole and consist of a numerator and a denominator.
+Understanding how to manipulate and simplify fractions is essential for solving various mathematical problems.

 Key Concepts

-- 1A fraction consists of a numerator and a denominator.
+- 1A fraction is composed of a numerator (top number) and a denominator (bottom number).

 - 2To add or subtract fractions, they must have a common denominator.

-- 3Multiplying fractions involves multiplying the numerators and denominators directly.
+- 3Multiplying fractions involves multiplying the numerators and the denominators.

-- 4To divide fractions, multiply by the reciprocal of the divisor.
+- 4Dividing fractions requires multiplying by the reciprocal of the divisor.

 - 5Fractions can be simplified by dividing both the numerator and denominator by their greatest common divisor (GCD).